-1. Microsoft’s conference – Microsoft had some solid games to show off, and some interesting announcements.
-Obviously the standout for me is that there’s finally a new Halo on the way but there was also Cyberpunk 2077, Forza Horizon 4 and lots of other things that looked pretty splendid, all in all a good showing.
+1. Microsoft’s conference – Microsoft had some solid games to show off and some interesting announcements.
+Obviously, the standout for me is that there’s finally a new Halo on the way but there was also Cyberpunk 2077, Forza Horizon 4 and lots of other things that looked pretty splendid, all in all, a good showing.

 2. Bethesda’s conference – Bethesda also had a pretty good showing (live band aside) and the new Fallout is both interesting and worrying in equal measure given it’s online.
 Starfield is intriguing as in theory it’s a much more sci-fi RPG and then there was the confirmation that the Elder Scrolls 6 is in development, though presumably a ways off yet.

 4. Last of Us 2 – This looks just as good as you’d expect it to.
 I’m nervous about it as I couldn’t really play the first one as it made me insanely tense but I’m looking forward to giving it a go.
-The absence of Joel so far in footage I’ve seen raises questions that have me intrigued too.
+The absence of Joel so far in the footage I’ve seen raises questions that have me intrigued too.

 5. Assassins Creed Odyssey – The lastest Assassins Creed is set before Origins so presumably before the Assassin order which makes me curious.
 It also looks fantastic and seems to be introducing a Mass Effect style conversation system, this coupled with the ancient Greek setting has me looking forward to this one.

-6. Ubisoft’s show – No surprises this year which was a shame but Beyond Good and Evil looks like it’s coming together nicely, the work with Nintendo looks like it’s producing fun results and there’s something nice about seeing the people that work on the games getting emotional about their work.
+6. Ubisoft’s show – No surprises this year which was a shame but Beyond Good and Evil looks like it’s coming together nicely, the work with Nintendo looks like it’s producing fun results and there’s something nice about seeing the people who work on the games getting emotional about their work.

 7. Smash Brothers – Now this presentation went on far too long but it also had the effect of making this the first Smash Brothers game I’ve ever wanted.
-The roster of playable characters is absolutely huge, more than 60 at this point including a number of guest characters from non Nintendo games.
+The roster of playable characters is absolutely huge, more than 60 at this point including a number of guest characters from non-Nintendo games.

 8. Square Enix – Their show had Tomb Raider, Kingdom Hearts 3, Just Cause 4 which all look like they’re shaping up nicely and there was also Captain Spirit (set in the Life is Strange universe), Octopath Traveler and the Quiet Man which all look like they could have quite a lot of potential.

-All in all while there was a fair bit to be seen that’s got me interested but this years E3 also wasn’t as exciting as previous years for me.
+All in all, while there was a fair bit to be seen that’s got me interested but this years E3 also wasn’t as exciting as previous years for me.
 I think the lack of surprises definitely hurt things and the spectre of Red Dead Redemption 2 meant that we weren’t going to see tons coming out this year but even so it was all a little flat.